-In order to ensure that the Welsh is not treated less favourably than the English when providing publicity material for public use, these standards have been discussed with the university's events team, and any materials produced for public events are produced bilingually.
+In order to ensure that the Welsh is not treated less favourably than English when providing publicity material for public use, these Standards have been discussed with the University's events team, and any materials produced for public events are produced bilingually.
 Public Lectures (Standards 40 - 40A)

-The university's events team is responsible for the publicity for public lectures and are aware of the requirements of the Welsh Language Standards.
+The University's events team is responsible for the publicity for public lectures and are aware of the requirements of the Welsh Language Standards.
+Additional training has also been provided to members of the events team by the Welsh Language Unit.